STEM Visas

 Immigrant (Permanent) Pathways for STEM Professionals

 On the other hand, there are immigrant (permanent) pathways for professionals seeking to work permanently in the United States.
 These pathways offer lawful permanent resident status, allowing unrestricted work and the potential path to citizenship.
 These include the EB-1A, EB-1B, EB-1C, EB-2, and EB-3.
 The EB-1A is intended for individuals with “extraordinary ability” and does not require a job offer.
 The EB-2 with a National Interest Waiver (NIW) does not necessitate a job offer and labor certification.
-Each pathway varies in requirements for education, experience, skills, job offer, and labor certification.
+Each pathway varies in education, experience, skills, job offer, and labor certification requirements.

 Schedule a Consultation with an Immigration Lawyer